Advancing the analysis of resilience of global phosphate flows: Materials and methods

 For this purpose we define a function $D$ that evaluates the difference between the estimated and the observed quantities in terms of a weighted sum of absolute errors.\footnote{Since we are interested in minimizing the mis-allocation of P-flows globally, we found that absolute errors are in this case a better choice than squared errors, since the latter would (due to the size distribution of countries) lead to an undesirable focus on mainly fitting few large countries' P data.}

+We obtain optimal weights by employing a non-linear optimization of $D$ by choosing positive weights $c$ in equation \ref{eq:trade} such that $D$ is minimized.
+Repeating the calculations described in section \ref{sec:flows} generates an improved flow matrix $F^{M2}$.

 We found that it is useful to give the mining part of equation \ref{eq:D} a slightly higher weight than the use part.
 This is caused by the fact that the fertilizer use data is rather noisy, because for many countries figures are estimated or approximated.
 In particular we choose $\alpha_M = \frac{2}{3}$ and $\alpha_U = \frac{1}{3}$.\footnote{We found that the exact weighting of $\alpha_{U,M}$ has only negligible effects on our results (see also section \ref{sec:only}).
-Values of $\alpha_U > 0.5$ will however lead to noise estimation results.} We obtain optimal weights by employing a non-linear optimization of $D$ by choosing positive weights $c$ in equation \ref{eq:trade} such that $D$ is minimized.
-This generates an improved flow matrix $F^{M2}$.

-Goods categories that contain only very few entries have been omitted to guarantee that an optimum for \ref{eq:D} can be found.
+Values of $\alpha_U > 0.5$ will however lead to noisy estimation results.} Goods categories that contain only very few entries have been omitted to guarantee that an optimum for \ref{eq:D} can be found.
 We found that it is sufficient to include the 11 goods categories with the most volume (which account for 90 \% of the overall trade in the 25 P-related categories).
 While it is numerically possible to include up to around 16 goods categories in the estimation, this does not improve the overall fit of the estimated P flows.

 The difference between the flow matrices $F^{M1}$ and $F^{M2}$ is that the latter is now based more heavily on goods categories that are responsible for a high material P flow, irrespective of the monetary value.
 In the calculation of the flow, we now mainly rely on the information from the trade in phosphoric acid, DAP and MAP fertilizers, as well as calcium phosphate.
 To a lesser degree also superphosphates, sodium triphosphate, and other fertilizer forms are considered.
 The optimal weighting scheme shows some variation from year to year.
 For an example see figure \ref{fig:pie} in the appendix.